cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **Mid 2012 Mac Book Pro** - Got this off of craigslist when I was in college and had decided to get serious about programming.
 It still more than handles my workload so theres no reason to upgrade.

-**Iphone 6** - Not shown since it was taking the picture. its unlocked so I can replace the simcard with local prepaid options wherever I go.
+**Iphone 6** - Not shown since it was taking the picture. its unlocked so I can replace the simcard with local prepaid options wherever I go if I want to use it abroad.

 [**Kindle Paperwhite**](https://www.amazon.com/Amazon-Kindle-Paperwhite-6-Inch-4GB-eReader/dp/B00OQVZDJM/ref=sr_1_1?ie=UTF8&qid=1522795171&sr=8-1&keywords=kindle+paperwhite+e-reader) - While I love the feeling and smells of flipping through a physical book but theres just no way to beat having an entire library fit in your pocket.
 The impressively efficient e-ink screen keeps it running for weeks without having to worry about charging.
 Reading is definitely the easiest way to kill 5 hours at an airport for me personally so this is a must-have for travel.

 [**Anker Power Bank**](https://www.amazon.com/gp/product/B00Z9QVE4Q/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1) - When your phone battery dies in a third world country and you have no idea where you are you'll really wish you had one of these in your pack.
 About the size of a deck of playing cards and can recharge my phone 4+ times before running out of juice.

-**Chromecast V1** - Just found out theres a new-fangled V2 that has a 4x faster connection so will probably upgrade very soon.
-Basically it acts like a wireless HDMI cable so I can stream content from my hard drive onto any tv or monitor.
+**Chromecast V1** - Just found out theres a new-fangled V2 that has a 4x faster connection so I will probably upgrade very soon.
+Basically, it acts like a wireless HDMI cable so I can stream content from my hard drive onto any TV or monitor.

 [**Ultrathin Asus LED Monitor**](https://www.bestbuy.com/site/asus-15-6-led-hd-monitor-black/2882659.p?skuId=2882659&ref=212&loc=1&gclid=CJHyw6DUotoCFczCfgoduh8Ifw&gclsrc=ds) - Super thin portable monitor that connects to my Mac via USB.
 A lot of my work is with web development and data visualization so it is super helpful to have a second monitor.
 A lot of coworking spaces will try and charge you for using their monitors so it can help save that money.